Charles Leider elected as an AICP Fellow

 Dr. Charles Leider, professor and director emeritus of the Landscape Architecture Program at Oklahoma State University, has been elected as a fellow in the American Institute of Certified Planner.

-By: MSU Landscape Architecture Alumni & Advisory Board, LandTEXTURE, Winter 2017
+February 23, 2017 - Author: MSU Landscape Architecture Alumni & Advisory Board

 Dr. Charles Leider (MSU LA class of 1957), professor and director emeritus of the Landscape Architecture Program at Oklahoma State University, has been elected as a fellow in the American Institute of Certified Planners (AICP).
 He is recognized for excellence in teaching and mentoring.
 Leider was nominated for the organization’s highest honor by the Oklahoma Chapter of the American Planning Association (APA), where he was already the chapter’s first nationally-designated fellow.
 His induction makes him one of only three individuals in the country to be named a fellow in both the national APA and AICP.